Firestone Firehawk 600: Postponement

 Olvey contacted Dr. Richard Jennings, a former flight director at NASA and professor of aviation medicine at the University of Texas.
 They discussed the known levels of human tolerance of vertical g-loads.
 Jennings replied that the human body could not tolerate sustained loads of more than 4-4.5 g.
-CART determined that the race could not be run at more than 225 mi/h without raising safety concerns over g-force induced Loss Of Consciousness (g-LOC).
+CART determined that the race could not be run at more than 225 mi/h without raising safety concerns over g-LOC.

 The night before the race, CART officials attempted to make last-ditch efforts to curtail speeds by having the teams take downforce out of the car, and reduce horsepower.
 According to Zizzo, they felt that they could not slow the cars down by more than three or four mph without risking engine failure.
 One proposal, seriously considered, would have called for a makeshift chicane of cones along the backstretch.
+Another proposal considered was to wave yellow flags every 20 laps to regulate the drivers' bloodstream.

 However, by Sunday morning, time was running out to make changes necessary to hold the race safely.
 The morning warm-up session was canceled.
 Two hours before the scheduled start, the race was postponed.
 Over 60,000 fans were sent home.
 The move came after Kniefel and CART president Joe Heitzler had a series of meetings with drivers, owners and sponsors.
 All parties agreed that it didn't make sense to hold the race under the circumstances.

 At a press conference, Heitzler did not blame the track.
 Rather, he stressed that officials could not in good conscience allow a race with such serious concerns about the safety of the drivers.
 Olvey added that the drivers were experiencing g forces well beyond the limits of "human tolerance"–a problem that would have likely been exacerbated since the temperature was an unseasonably warm 80 F. There was fear of the possibility that drivers could suffer "grey-outs" or lose consciousness from g-LOC.
 It is also likely that the high g-loads would have been outside the design limits for the HANS device, which was required for all CART races at oval tracks.

 Gossage was harshly critical of CART's decision.
 He argued that CART assured him it could run the race even though it had not conducted more extensive tests at the track.
 Russell argued that there was no time due to scheduling conflicts.
 Michael Andretti added that there was no real way to simulate ≈26 or more cars in a race.
 ESPN's Robin Miller later said that CART should have known there was a problem the minute the first driver clocked 230 mi/h on Friday.

 CART officials held out the possibility of rescheduling the race, but there was no room in the schedule and it was ultimately canceled.
 The race marked the first and only time a CART race would be canceled outright due to driver safety issues.